Affordable Online Nursing Programs

 This might sound like a great deal, but even full-fledged registered nurses are selling themselves – and their salaries – short if they stop short of a bachelor’s degree.
 Fortunately, there are multiple pathways you can take to earn a four-year bachelor’s of science in nursing (BSN).
 You can take the “traditional” route and knock out all your studies in one shot; you can earn your RN first, work for a year or two, and then take your remaining courses online through an RN-to-BSN conversion program; or you can take lower-level classes at a community college and then transfer to a typical “degree completion” program to earn your remaining credits (and qualify for an RN along the way).

-So, let’s get down to brass tacks: how did we narrow our original list of hundreds of online RN degrees to a slim top 30?
+How did we narrow our original list of hundreds of online registered nursing programs degrees to a slim top 30?

 First, we searched on College Navigator for all of the colleges that offer distance education bachelor’s programs in the field of registered nursing.
 Total results: approximately 330.